PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 pruning behavior, and production occurrence count before selecting the very-late call for an independent observation point.
 Commit and push only; do not create or update a pull request.

+## Very-late stale channel-shuffle characterization checkpoint

+`run_stale_nchw_channel_shuffle_repair()` has one production occurrence.
+Its single `repaired_nchw_channel_shuffle_concat_gathers` counter covers all changes to the Concat axis and related tensor metadata.
+The owner performs no pruning and removes no operators, so the raw result is complete mutation evidence.

+Strict expected-failure coverage requires `_very_late_stale_channel_shuffle_stats` immediately after `_very_late_conv_input_stats`, preserves ModelIR/LayoutState/diagnostics forwarding, and freezes the following NCHW Concat/Transpose/Conv axis repair.
+Focused shuffle-owner and very-late coverage is `21 passed, 1 xfailed`.

+At implementation, replace only the direct expression with the assignment.
+Do not add a tensor-count proxy, summary adapter, reconciliation consumer, or second pass invocation.
+Validate shuffle layout, very-late orchestration, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.